aptos-foundation/AIPs/aips/aip-34.md

 ### Minimum gas unit price for inclusion in block

-Each block has a minimum gas unit price (min_price), i.e., the lowest gas unit price of all transactions in the block.
-If a transaction had been submitted at the same time as the block with minimum gas unit price for inclusion min_inclusion_price = min_price + 1, then it would have been included in the block; we use this formula for full blocks.
-For non-full blocks, we simply set min_inclusion_price = 100, which is the minimum system gas price.
+Each block has a minimum inclusion price (min_inclusion_price), i.e., the lowest gas unit price that would have guaranteed inclusion in the block.
+For non-full blocks, we simply set min_inclusion_price = 100, which is the minimum system gas unit price.
+This is because a transaction would have been included regardless of the gas unit price.

+For full blocks, we take the smallest gas unit price in the block and then bump up the gas bucket, taking the minimum end of the next gas bucket.
+This is because transactions are batched within buckets during dissemination, both at mempool and Quorum Store, so the minimum guaranteed inclusion is a higher bucket.

 ### Objectives and formulas